creusot-rs/creusot/guide/src/tutorial/gnome_sort.md

 1. The final slice `^v` contains elements in increasing order.
 2. The final slice `^v` contains the same elements as the initial slice `v`.

-After having written your specification, you should be able to compile the project (with the command `cargo creusot`).
-But of course the proof attempt will fail (with the command `cargo creusot prove`).
+After having written your specification, you should be able to compile the project (with the command `cargo creusot --only=coma`).
+But of course the proof attempt will fail (with the command `cargo creusot`).

 > [!TIP]
 >